esp8266/Arduino/readme.txt

 directory.

 On the Mac, mount the FTDIUSBSerialDriver_v2_0_1.dmg disk image and run the included FTDIUSBSerialDriver.pkg.

-Also, on the Mac, run the macosx_setup.command (after moving the Arduino distribution to your /Applications folder).
+Also run the macosx_setup.command (after moving the Arduino distribution to your /Applications folder).
 It corrects permission on a few files for use with the serial port and will prompt you for your password.
 You may need to reboot after running this script.

 UPDATES

+0005

+Fixed bug that sometimes caused uploading of old versions of a sketch.
+Serial monitor nows include an interface to send messages to the Arduino board.
+Pressing return appends a newline, pushing the send button doesn't.
+Now displaying "burning bootloader..." and "compiling..." status messages.

 0004 - 2006.04.26